Planeson/husky-car-tutorial/cp3.md

 })
 ```
 ## Conclusion
 Congrats!
-Your car now goes forward when a recognized object is found.
-If it isn't found, it stops and lights and LED.
+Your car now tracks an object around!
+You can fine the the numbers around to make its performance better, like giving a multiplier to `delta` / `speed`.
+Extended thinking - how difficult would tracking an object be if you don't have AI to learn the appearance of objects?
+Is it even possible?
 <script src="https://makecode.com/gh-pages-embed.js"></script><script>makeCodeRender("{{ site.makecode.home_url }}", "{{ site.github.owner_name }}/{{ site.github.repository_name }}");</script>